ONSdigital/monthly-business-survey-results/docs/specifications/Ratio of Means Imputation.md

 Back data records shall always contain the following fields:

-* Unique Identifier - Any e.g. Business Reporting Unit
+* Unique Identifier - Numeric
-* Period - String in "YYYYMM" format
+* Period - datetime64[ns]
-* Imputation Class
+* Imputation Class - Numeric
 * Final Target Variable - Numeric
 * Imputation Marker - String

 These fields must have the same types as their counterparts in the Input and Output records.

-If weighted imputation is being implemented, then the back data should include the necessary periods for the specified time lag (e.g., the previous year) to allow this.

-The back data for weighting should also contain:

-* Unweighted Forward Link - Numeric
-* Unweighted Backward Link - Numeric
-* Unweighted Construction Link - Numeric

-These fields must have the same types as their weighted counterparts in the Output records.

 ## 6.0 Method